Volunteers Make Fun Happen!

 Volunteer groups can make a big impact by helping with a landscape maintenance project in a park.

-Volunteer projects may be available in spring, early summer and fall, depending on current park district needs.
-When available, projects are generally scheduled for weekdays and are planned for 2-3 hours of volunteer time.
-The projects offered typically include activities such as picking up litter, pulling weeds, clean up for landscaped and natural areas, and spreading bark mulch.
+Projects may be available from mid-April through early October, depending on weather conditions and current park district needs.
+Volunteer projects are typically scheduled on weekdays and volunteers are asked to commit to helping for 2-3 hours.
+The maintenance projects offered typically include activities such as picking up litter, pulling weeds, raking and clean up for landscaped and natural areas, or spreading bark mulch.
 BPRD staff provides support, materials and most tools needed for the project.

-For more information about volunteering to support care for parks and trails, contact:
+For more information about volunteering to support caretaking for parks and trails, contact: